Boston’s triple-double leads No. 4 Gamecocks over Georgia

 COLUMBIA, S.C.
+(AP) — Aliyah Boston is trying to make her mark on a South Carolina program that’s had stellar post players like A’ja Wilson and Alaina Coates.

-(AP) — Aliyah Boston had her second career triple-double with 16 points, 11 rebounds and 10 blocks to lead No. 4 South Carolina to its 25th straight win over Southeastern Conference competition with a 62-50 victory over No. 22 Georgia on Thursday night.
+Boston now has a milestone all her own with the Gamecocks’ first-ever triple double in Southeastern Conference play.
+The 6-foot-5 sophomore finished with 16 points, 11 rebounds and 10 blocks as No. 4 South Carolina defeated No. 22 Georgia 62-50 on Thursday night.

+“She wants to make her own legacy at South Carolina,” coach Dawn Staley said.
+“I think she’s pretty special.”

+Certainly, her play of late is special and every bit the equal to All-SEC first teamers Wilson and Coates.

-The 6-foot-5 Boston has been on stellar as of late, averaging 17 points, 12 rebounds and five blocks the past six games after a slow start to the season.
-She had 26 points, 16 boards and six blocks this past Monday night as South Carolina rolled over No. 15 Arkansas 104-82.
+Boston had 26 points, 16 boards and six blocks this past Monday night as South Carolina rolled over No. 15 Arkansas 104-82.

 Boston debuted last season with a triple double and collected her second one with a block of Mikayla Coombs with 1:35 left in the third quarter.